harness/harness/README.md

 Once Drone is running (by default on :80) navigate to **http://localhost:80/install** and follow the steps in the setup wizard.

+**IMPORTANT** You will also need a GitHub Client ID and Secret:

+* Register a new application https://github.com/settings/applications
+* Set the homepage URL to http://$YOUR_IP_ADDRESS/
+* Set the callback URL to http://$YOUR_IP_ADDRESS/auth/login/github
+* Copy the Client ID and Secret into the Drone admin console http://localhost:80/account/admin/settings

 ### Builds

 Drone use a **.drone.yml** configuration file in the root of your